 How should brands communicate to Chinese customers during the Coronavirus outbreak?

-Crisis management in China have never been more critical for brands, which must adapt their operation strategies to protect their employees and customers from contamination to stay afloat.
+Crisis management in China have never been more critical for brands, which had to adapt their operation strategies to protect their employees and customers from contamination to stay afloat.
 From fast food to e-commerce, including AI and transport, here is an overview of the measures taken by leading brands in these industries to handle the coronavirus crisis, and how they bounced back

 Didi’s Coronavirus crisis management in China: Keep driving through the epidemic

-Reports of multiple drivers being diagnosed with the coronavirus are affecting China’s ride-hailing service market, while travel restrictions across the country had already hit the industry hard.
-Concerns have arisen over potential infections after a driver on Didi Chuxing, China’s largest ride-hailing company, was diagnosed with the coronavirus in the past few days.
+Reports of multiple drivers being diagnosed with the coronavirus affected China’s ride-hailing service market, while travel restrictions across the country had already hit the industry hard.
+Concerns have arisen over potential infections after a driver on Didi Chuxing, China’s largest ride-hailing company, was diagnosed with the coronavirus in early February.
 Under these not-so-favorable circumstances, Didi Chuxing has taken strategic steps for Coronavirus crisis management in China.

 A special fleet for medical workers and citizens